Slip away into nature

 plan your wildflower photography carefully

-... each type of wildflower blooms for a short time
+... wildflowers only bloom for a short time

 - There are definite time frames for each genus of wildflower.
 Know these times for your area, or the area you're visiting